amixtum/dangerous-deliveries/README.md

 * Restart = Enter

-* Exit = Esc

 * Don't fall over (or into a bottomless pit of spikes)!

 <h3>Configuring</h3>

 The config directory contains all data files necessary to compute the game

-If you would like to add an [lsystem](https://en.wikipedia.org/wiki/L-system), create a new file (adhering to the format in the existing lsystem files) in the config directory and set:
+If you would like to add an [lsystem](https://en.wikipedia.org/wiki/L-system), or use a different one, create a new file (adhering to the format described in lsystem0.txt) in the config directory and set:

     lsystem <filename>

 in config/game.txt

-additionally config/table.txt contains values that affect how the lsystem is used for map generation

-All other values are commented to explain how they affect the model (explained more in design/doc.txt)